Zakir-ai/Drug_Analysis/README.md

 ```bash
 python app.py
 ```
-Open your browser to **http://127.0.0.1:5000/** to interact with the prediction interface.
+Open your browser to interact with the prediction interface.

 ---